mikaeldui/riot-games-dotnet-client/README.md

 # Riot Games .NET Client
 An unofficial .NET Client for Riot Games and their games League of Legends, Legends of Runeterra, Teamfight Tactics and Valorant.

-It differs from the [Camille](https://github.com/MingweiSamuel/Camille) project by being more minimalistic.

 ## Examples

 ### Getting League of Legends masteries